 CNN describes how LAP-BAND surgery helps cure Diabetes!
 Go ahead and search for this statement on the internet.
 There are articles about this wonderful new finding everywhere.
 We have been telling you this for years.
-Our online videos are full of testimonies from patients who have cured themselves of Type 2 Diabetes.
+Our online videos are full of testimonies from weight loss surgery patients who have cured themselves of Type 2 Diabetes.
 Think about it.
-You can get a surgery that can make you a thin, healthy, active person and it can also prevent and cure you of an insidious disease that will shorten your life.
+You can get a weight loss surgery that can make you a thin, healthy, active person and it can also prevent and cure you of an insidious disease that will shorten your life.
 Look good and get rid of a disease...it only makes sense.

-Obesity surgery seen as potential diabetes cure
+Weight loss surgery seen as potential diabetes cure

 CNN Video (above)